 In March 2021, Perception Neuroscience, Inc. ("Perception") entered into a license and collaboration agreement (the "Otsuka Agreement"), with Otsuka Pharmaceutical Co., LTD ("Otsuka"), under which we granted exclusive rights to Otsuka to develop and commercialize certain products containing arketamine, known as PCN-101, in Japan for the treatment of depression and other select indications.
 Perception received an upfront, non-refundable payment of \$20.0 million in June 2021 and we are also eligible to receive up to \$35.0 million if certain development and regulatory milestones are achieved and up to \$66.0 million in commercial milestones upon the achievement of certain commercial sales thresholds.
 Perception is eligible to receive tiered, royalties ranging from low-teens to high-teens on net sales of licensed products subject to reduction in certain circumstances.

-For the three months ended March 31, 2023, and 2022 there were no milestones achieved under the Otsuka Agreement and we recognized an immaterial amount of revenue related to certain research and development services.
-As of March 31, 2023 the remaining balance of deferred revenue related to the Otsuka Agreement was immaterial.
+For the three and six months ended June 30, 2023 and 2022 there were no milestones achieved under the Otsuka Agreement and we recognized \$0.2 million and \$0.2 million of revenue related to certain research and development services, respectively, which included recognizing the remaining deferred revenue balance related to the Otsuka Agreement.